Kun Khmer: Life as a boxer

 Cambodian boxers were traditionally paid by the crowd.
 If the crowd appreciated the boxer's efforts, they would reward him with food, alcohol, and cash.
 This practice still continues today, but in line with western practices, bouts pay official fees.
 Until recently, the average purse for a fight was US$15.
 Today, purses are based on experience.
 A new Cambodian boxer can earn US$25 per fight, while more experienced kickboxers with more than a dozen fights can earn up to $75.
 "Brand name" kickboxers can earn over $100 a fight.
 Special purse fights will pay up to $250, with the purse contributed by a corporate sponsor.
 "International" tournaments, organised by the broadcasters, will pay individual purses of up to $1000, sometimes higher.

 An estimated 70% of boxers in the Phnom Penh circuit come from the rural northwest.
 The provinces of Battambang and Banteay Meanchey produce a steady supply of boxers.
 Some of the best Kun Khmer champions come from the Battambang Province, although a number of big name stars have come via Southern Cambodia, such as Eh Phouthong from Koh Kong Province, Thun Sophea from Svay Rieng Province, and Meas Chantha and Seng Makara from Kandal Province.
 Cambodian boxers train in a gym under a Kun Khmer kru.

 The grandmasters that are responsible for preserving traditions are known as achar.
 Many boxers train 6–8 hours a day and 7 days a week.

+Kun Khmer liver shot back kick.
+Originally, this technique was used to defend against an attacker chasing from behind.